MsLearner-py/Vehicle-Detection-and-Tracking-using-YOLO11/README.md

        Step-3: -- Activate the virtual environment--
                myenv\Scripts\activate

-11. Now you will find a new folder "myenv" created in the folder.
+6. Now you will find a new folder "myenv" created in the folder.
-12. In this tutorial we are using "yolo11s-cls.pt" pretrained model of YOLO, which is used for classification.
+7. In this tutorial we are using "yolo11s-cls.pt" pretrained model of YOLO, which is used for classification.
 You can download any version of YOLO classification model version from the [link](https://github.com/ultralytics/ultralytics).
-13. Keep this downloaded file in YOLO-FOOD-CLASSIFICATION folder.
+8. Keep this downloaded file in YOLO-FOOD-CLASSIFICATION folder.
-15. To install jupyter notebook type the command--
+9. To install jupyter notebook type the command--

         pip install jupyter notebook
-16. To install jupyter notebook type the command--
+10. To install jupyter notebook type the command--

         pip install ultralytics
-18. After installation, you can launch Jupyter Notebook with the command--
+11. After installation, you can launch Jupyter Notebook with the command--

         jupyter notebook
-20. Create a new file (in my case it is PythonCode) and execute the cells
+12. Create a new file (in my case it is PythonCode) and execute the cells

-#!pip install ultralytics
+!pip install ultralytics
 import cv2
 from ultralytics import YOLO
 from collections import defaultdict

-# Load the YOLO model
+[//]: Load the YOLO model
 model = YOLO('yolo11n.pt')
 class_list = model.names
 class_list